edunham/slides/git/index.rst

 Imagine...
 ----------

-    You decide exactly where time travelers are allowed to land
+    You decide exactly where time travelers are allowed to land.

 What're **staged changes**?
 ===========================